 Strong leg muscles will also prevent injury whilst skiing: When you ski or snowboard and your legs feel like jelly, all your weight will be carried by your knees, which will strain them and lead to knee injuries.
 Simple squats at home are a great form of ski exercise and will get your legs prepared nicely.
 As your legs get stronger, add weights to increase your workout.
 If you go to the gym, you will find plenty of machines, such as the leg press machine, which work several muscle groups at once.

 Ski exercise 4 – remember those core muscles!

 You don’t necessarily think of strong stomach muscles when it comes to ski exercises, but believe me they are absolutely necessary for skiing to avoid straining your back.
 A strong upper body helps you guide your skis better and takes the strain of your knees.
 Simple crunch ups at home on the floor will work wonders for your core muscles so go exercise: 50 crunch ups per day and you’re all set!

 Ski exercise 5 – improve your balance

 Finally, you need good balance to guide your skis well and to ensure you don’t crash into the next skier at the smallest obstacle.
 And believe it or not, this can easily be achieved by doing the following: just standing on one leg while brushing your teeth.
 There really is no excuse not to do this ski exercise ;)!

-Experts say that you should start your fitness training 1-2 months before your skiing holiday and exercise 2-3 times per week to achieve the best results.
+Experts say that you should start your fitness training one to two months before your skiing holiday and exercise two to three times per week to achieve the best results.
 From personal experience, I would say start a a few weeks earlier.
-If you do not have the time to your ski exercises later than that, less is better than nothing.
+If you do not have the time to your ski exercises as early as that before your ski holiday, don’t lose hope.
 Every little helps!
 Every hour of exercise you put in now will pay off on the slopes and will increase your enjoyment of your ski holiday.
-So whether you are planning a ski holiday on your own or a ski holiday with your child/ren get started now.
+So whether you are planning a ski holiday with or without your child/ren get started asap.
 It’s never too late!